CashtreeSDK/Cashtree-GameCenter/README.md

 ## Inserting SDK

 ### Importing SDK into Android Projects
-cashtreegame.jar file and add the file to libs directory.
+cashtreegame_v1.0.0.jar file and add the file to libs directory.
 When using Android Studio, add jar files to library.

 ### Adding Dependencies
 No other library is required to use the SDK.